vlikhvar/Getting-and-Cleaning-Data/Course-Project/CodeBook.md

 The data used to create the tidy dataset
 ----------------------------------------

-To create the **bodyMovement.csv** data set I used the row data obtained from the Human Activity Recognition Using Smartphones Dataset (Version 1.0):
+To create the tidy **bodyMovement.csv** data set I used the row data obtained from the Human Activity Recognition Using Smartphones Dataset (Version 1.0):

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip